bdjameson/bdjameson.github.io/README.md

 # Personal site starter (Quarto + GitHub Pages)

-This is a ready-to-go scaffold for a free personal/academic website, styled after sites like https://nbaetge.github.io/.
-Total cost: **$0/year** (or ~$12/year if you add a custom domain).
+This is a ready-to-go scaffold for a free personal/academic website.

 ## What's included
 - `_quarto.yml` — site config (navbar, theme)